 The Compensation Committee retains all rights to determine all matters of executive compensation and benefits, but has delegated, to our Chief Executive Officer and the company's Human Resources department, the responsibility of issuing equity grants to new hires based on a pre-approved schedule and grant guideline.
 The independent compensation consultant hired by the Compensation Committee, Radford, is retained directly by the Compensation Committee and currently serves as its independent compensation consultant.
 Radford works directly with the Compensation Committee, and not on behalf of our company's management, to provide advice and recommendations on competitive market practices and specific compensation decisions.
-In 2014, Radford did not provide our company's management with any services.
-The Compensation Committee determined that their retention of Radford did not raise a conflict of interest.
+In 2015, Radford did not provide our company's management with any services.
+The company subscribes to